tribblix/build/patches/openjdk16/README.txt

 JDK16:

-One of the reasons for removing SPARC/Solaris suport was to allow more radical changes to the codebase.
+One of the reasons for removing SPARC/Solaris support was to allow more radical changes to the codebase.
 That means it's likely to be more difficult to track changes.